ONSdigital/dp-compose/v2/stacks/legacy-core-publishing/README.md

     Alternatively, the local.env file can be used to set the COMPOSE_FILE value to specify different variations of the stack, as shown below.

-    For the migration services version of the stack, set the COMPOSE_FILE as follows in local.env:

-     ```shell
-     COMPOSE_FILE=migration.yml:migration-core.yml:migration-deps.yml:core.yml:static-files.yml
-     ```

     For the redirects-only version of the stack, set the COMPOSE_FILE as follows in local.env:

      ```shell